Theresa May in trouble over Trump state visit invite

 So far the Prime Minister is resolute: the invitation stands, she said at a press conference with the Irish prime minister on Monday evening.

 State visits are a powerful diplomatic tool for British governments and they are used unashamedly.
 Who can resist a sleepover and state banquet at Buckingham Palace, hosted by the Queen, with the pomp and pageantry of a horse-drawn carriage procession thrown in?
-If anyone can out-bling Donald Trump, it's Elizabeth Windsor -- and we already know Trump's mother is a fan.
+If anyone can out-bling Donald Trump, it's Elizabeth Windsor -- and we already know Trump's mother was a fan.

 Whether The Queen is a fan of the President is a different matter and, not to put too fine a point on it, irrelevant.
 Her role is to stay above politics and over the decades she has hosted all sorts of controversial figures from Nicolae Ceaucescu of Romania to Robert Mugabe of Zimbabwe.
 Never have we heard a public utterance of her personal feelings about any of her official guests -- she's a stickler for protocol.